decode-debug/SwimmingPool_MikolajWrobel/README.md

 ```

 ## Note:
-This program has unresolved problem with PyInquirer == 1.0.3, which is nonly supported to python 3.9,
+This program has unresolved problem with PyInquirer == 1.0.3, which is  supported up to python 3.9, due to using "mapping".
-it can be replaced with InquirerPy (for newer versions of python), but then it will no loger validate inputs.
+Though it can be replaced with InquirerPy (for newer versions of python), it will no loger properly validate inputs.

 ## For Mac users